alethea-io/scrolls-dolos/README.md

 ## Overview

-This is a prototype implementation of the Scrolls indexer with several desirable features.
+This is a prototype implementation of the Scrolls indexer with several new features.

 ### 1. Integration with the Dolos data node